The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 Growing Your Real Estate Business

-• Build a real estate website: Building a website gives you the liberty to promote different aspects of your business, all on one platform.
-Here, you can feature all of your properties and services (both for sale and rent).
+• Build a real estate website: When starting a real estate LLC, building a website gives you the liberty to promote different aspects of your business, all on one platform.
+Here, you can feature all of your properties and services (both for sale and rent).With a website, you could easily share your contacts, location, and your business’s mission and vision.A user-friendly, well-structured, and fast website also gives your business an online presence that lends it more credibility.

 • Optimize your product descriptions: Your product descriptions can make or break your real estate LLC listings.
-You need to write concise product descriptions that will accurately reflect your product listings and get your audience interested.
+You need to write concise product descriptions that will accurately reflect your product listings and get your audience interested.They also have to be clear and compelling enough.
+An effective tip is to start avoiding cheesy adjectives like “luxurious” and instead paint a picture in your audience’s mind about the experience they’ll get on the property.You want a product description that will stir desire in your potential clients.

 • Optimize images and videos: Use crisp videos and images to increase your properties’ visual appeal.
 Take quality pictures from multiple angles to showcase your listings from every angle.

-• Have a social media presence: Social media is one of the most effective channels you can use to promote your real estate business.
-Create at least one social media profile for your real estate business and post your listings there regularly.
+• Have a social media presence: Social media is one of the most effective channels to promote your real estate business.
+Create at least one social media profile for your real estate business and post your listings there regularly.You can use your social media profiles to advertise new listings, source leads, and drive sales.
+Social media can be your growth tool, giving you access to a wide audience.You can make the most of your social media platform by posting live videos of your listed property, posting content about new homeowners and congratulating them, or promoting your listings to reach a wider audience.

 • Use email marketing: Build an email list to reach out to people who showed an interest in any of your listings online.
 Email marketing helps keep you on top of your potential customers’ minds.
 Using it, you can reach them regularly to move them down your sales funnel towards the conversion stage.
 Email lists are also a great way to engage your potential clients.

-• Ask for referrals: One of the best ways of starting to grow your business is to ask for referrals from your previous and current clients.
+• Ask for referrals: One of the best ways to grow your business is to ask for referrals from your previous and current clients.
 Referrals and word of mouth are effective ways to source new leads.
 To make this more effective, you can also offer incentives to your customers such as gifts and freebies.

 • Finally, focus on delivering the best-in-class customer experiences to encourage conversions and bring repeat and referral business opportunities.